 On September 20, 1720, the Crown appointed Sir Francis Nicholson as its Provisional Governor of South Carolina, the first governor under Royal rule, although the Lords Proprietors continued their ownership of Carolina.
 He arrived in Charles Town on May 22, 1721 and took the oaths of office and allegiance on May 29, 1721.
-He remained in office until 1724 and arrived in London in April of 1725.
+He remained in office until 1724 and returned to London in April of 1725.

 Sir Francis Nicholson was born in Yorkshire, England in 1655 and he died in London, England on March 5, 1728.

-He had served in the British army, was lieutenant-governor of New York under Edmund Andros, and at the head of the administration in 1687-1689.
+He had served in the English army, was lieutenant-governor of New York under Edmund Andros, and at the head of the administration in 1687-1689.
 He was governor of Virginia in 1690-1692 and in 1699-1705, and of Maryland from 1694 to 1699, and during his second term of office in Virginia he established the capital at Williamsburg instead of at Jamestown as before.

 He was commander of the forces that captured Port Royal, Nova Scotia on October 2, 1710, and afterward returned to England to urge another attempt at the conquest of Canada, taking with him five Iroquois chiefs, whom he presented to Queen Anne.